TheBrightSparkDev/dev-inition/README.md

 I was using github as the repository for the whole project so when I wanted to create a live page it was very easy to do.

-- The site was deployed to GitHub pages.
+- The site was deployed to Heroku.
 The steps to deploy are as follows:

-  - In the GitHub repository, navigate to the Settings tab
+## How to clone repository:
-  - From the source section drop-down menu, select the Master Branch
+ - Go to my github repository [Word VS](https://github.com/TheBrightSparkDev/word-vs)
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+ -  Click the code option and then copy the link
-  - Make sure to select root before saving.
+ - if you have git installed on your pc you can use git clone followed by the URL

-- The site was deployed to GitHub pages.
+- The site was deployed to heroku pages.

-The live link can be found here - [Word Vs]()
+The live link can be found here - [Word Vs](http://word-vs.herokuapp.com/)

 ## Credits